 There is a Jam session on the first Thursday of each month in Colchester at The Bull, Crouch Street.
 The house band regularly features such great players as Bern Hodgekins (Bass player with Jazznights trio) and Mick Hutton (bass).
 After short set from house band, stage open for jammers and singers.
 Running for 5 years now email@example.com

 Singers’ Night at Nelson (48 Stanhope Street, London NW1. six min walk from Warren Street station).
 2nd Tuesday of each month.
 Open mic for jazz vocalists.
-In 18th year.
+Now In 21st year (2018).
 Excellent accompanists.
 Food available. £8 singers, £7 guests, £5 full time students with student card.
 Doors, list 6.00pm, music 7.45 – 10.30pm.
 Chris Legee firstname.lastname@example.org.

 There is a LondonBluesJams Yahoo!
 Group – blues rock n roll soul jam every Wednesday 9:00 pm – 11:30 pm .
 The Crown Inn, Roneo Corner, 360 Hornchurch Road, Hornchurch ,Essex RM12 4TW. info Bob Marks 07503 16 45 72 Full back line.
 P.A.
 Keys, Saxes and Brass.
 Mainly blues but all tastes catered for.
 All musos welcome – beginners to pros and bands.
 Vocalists especially welcome.